Put a little sweet in your life

 - Raw unfiltered honey contains bee pollen, which has long been considered one of nature’s most nourishing foods.
 Studies show that these trace pollens from locally produced honey can help with allergies.
 All raw honey will eventually crystallize at room temp, which is when the honey becomes solid and grainy.
 You can avoid the honey crystallizing by keeping the honey in a warm room (90º) or in the freezer.

 - You can gently heat the honey to liquefy it again.
 Do not overheat!
 Bringing honey to temperatures over 94º will cause some of the natural, beneficial enzymes to break down.
 Unless the label say that it’s raw, honey in the grocery store is pasteurized.
 That means that it will take a longer time to crystallize, or it may never crystalize.

 - Even if the honey is produced locally, if it is highly filtered or pasteurized, it will not have the same health benefits as raw honey.

 - Much of the honey that is in the grocery store (and pretty much all honey from China) is often diluted with corn syrup.
 This is another good reason to buy your honey from a local producer or from a source that you know and trust

 - While honey has good health benefits, you should never give honey to babies under one year.
 Honey contains botulin spores that are widespread in nature and perfectly harmless to children and adults.
-But an infant’s immune system quite often is not vigorous enough to defend against it.
+But an infant’s immune system is not fully mature and thus may not be able to defend against it.

 Where can you buy your honey?

 Buying local is always best.
-Buying local means you know you are getting pure honey, not watered down hone with corn syrup.
+Buying local means you know you are getting pure honey, not a honey-flavored syrup watered down with corn syrup.
 Local also means you get the added value of local pollens in the honey that help reduce allergies.